 by H.G.
 Salome

-Although I had a graduate degree from Yale, the only education of consequence I got came long after graduate school, in an initially undemanding part-time clerical job.
-It was there that I observed a great university transforming itself into a modern corporation, and its once elite administrators eagerly adopting base and heartless behavior befitting corporate flunkies.
+The most consequential education I got at Yale came long after graduate school, in an initially undemanding part-time clerical job.
+It was there that I observed a great university transforming itself into a modern corporation, and its once cultivated administrators eagerly adopting base behaviors befitting corporate lackeys.

-However, my particular ordeal at Yale was due not so much to the failure of an institution and its mechanisms (though that was a factor), but over and over again because of the choices and deliberate actions of individual humans — people in charge of minor fiefdoms who were evidently driven by motives that should have had no place at all in the education or care of students.
-They and their minions and allies, long in the habit of inflicting petty abuses to rid themselves of employees or others in their midst who challenge or otherwise displease them, seemed to lose all sense of proportion when the petty abuses failed to do the job.
-Ultimately, it was just another unfolding of the inherent moral and ethical weaknesses of human beings.
+However, my particular ordeal at Yale was due not so much to the failure of an institution and its mechanisms, but over and over again to the choices and deliberate actions of individual humans — people in charge of minor fiefdoms who were evidently driven by motives that should have had no place at all in the education or care of students.
+They and their minions and allies, long in the habit of inflicting petty abuses to rid themselves of people in their midst who challenge or otherwise displease them, seemed to lose all sense of proportion when the petty abuses failed to do the job.
+Ultimately, it was merely another unfolding of the inherent moral and ethical weaknesses of human beings.

-But for what?
-There was no grand cause in this workplace environment to justify suspension of morals.
+And for what?
+There was no grand cause in this workplace environment.

 Likewise, one may ask, why resist when all was trifling?
 I had a job of no particular significance (indeed I feared and resented being defined by it), but a very long career of harassment.
-As events played out, I was somehow able to see myself at some remove, perhaps because I lack a normal social sense and which probably spared me some emotional distress.
-Nevertheless, the ordeal went on so long that it wore me down and affected me in ways physical and mental that, as I later learned, others had noticed.
+Perhaps because I lack a normal social sense, as events played out I was often able to see myself at some remove.
+That likely spared me some emotional distress.
+Nevertheless, the ordeal went on so many years that it wore me down and affected me in ways physical and mental that, as I later learned, others had noticed.
 If I seldom felt hurt, I was often indignant, angry, sometimes frightened, occasionally stunned by the obsessive degree of animosity toward me, and, on a couple of occasions just before the end — but those were the worst — utterly, desolately humiliated.

 I tell my stories backwards — all analysis and summation first, and the actual events second.
 Now to the story, much abridged, and this time not the chronicle of the harassment campaign (found in the rest of this website for those with the stomach for it), but briefly how it came about, and how, after all had been lost, a settlement came together without the designated actors knowing what was going on behind the scenes.